christianalfoni/impact/docs/learn/nested-contexts.md

   };
 }

-export const useAppStore = createReactiveContext(AppStore);
+export const useAppStore = createObservableContext(AppStore);
 ```

 :::

 ::: tip

-Another aspect of nested state management is related to typing.
+Another aspect of scoping state management is related to typing.
 Global state management typically defines `null` values for uninitialized state.
 With [strict null checking](https://www.typescriptlang.org/tsconfig/strictNullChecks.html) enabled you are likely to find your code having many non functional `if` statements to please the type checker.
-This does not happen with **Impact** because a context is only initialized when its dependent state is available, passed as props.
+This does not happen with **impact-react** because a context is only initialized when its dependent state is available, passed as props.

 :::